Cancel anytime

 History and Background

-UniFirst Corporation was founded in 1936 in Boston, Massachusetts, by Aldo Croatti.
-Initially, it was a small family business selling work uniforms.
-Over the years, it expanded through organic growth and acquisitions, becoming a major provider of uniform and facility services across North America.
+UniFirst Corporation was founded in 1936 by Aldo Croatti in Boston, Massachusetts, initially as a small family business.
+It has grown through organic expansion and strategic acquisitions to become a major provider of workplace uniforms and facility services.

 Core Business Areas